 - Must have a subscription for the device to work.

-- The technology uses a private network for rescues (IERCC – International Emergency Response Coordination Center).
+- The technology uses a private network for rescues (Garmin Response).
 You may end up with costly rescue fees, so ensure you also have dive insurance to cover any evacuation costs.
 Garmin do offer an additional form of search and rescue insurance which can cover this.

 - You must remember to keep the battery charged.
 90 hours is a long battery life in comparison to phones, but short compared to the 5-7 years offered by other rescue devices.